conbench/conbench/README.md

 Once you see access log lines like `GET /api/ping/ HTTP/1.1" 200` in the log output you can point your browser to http://127.0.0.1:5000.

-Use `Ctrl+C` to tear down the containerized stack.
+You can use `Ctrl+C` to terminate the containerized stack.
+Note that this only stops containers, and the next invocation of `make run-app` will use previous database state.

+Invoke `make teardown-app` to stop and remove containers.

+If you wish to clear all database tables during local development you can hit http://127.0.0.1:5000/api/wipe-db with the browser or with e.g. curl.

 #### View API documentation